Jim Otto: Injuries and operations

 Otto's body was punished greatly during his NFL career, resulting in nearly 74 operations, including 28 on his knee (nine of them during his playing career) and multiple joint replacements.
-His joints became riddled with arthritis, and he developed debilitating back and neck problems.
-In his book, "The Pain of Glory" Otto described near-death experiences from medical procedures, including fighting off three life-threatening infections due to complications from his artificial joints.
+His joints became riddled with arthritis and he developed debilitating back and neck problems.
+By his early 40s, he was considered permanently and totally disabled, and in 1980 he suffered deep depression for the first time due to the ongoing pain he experienced.
+In his book, The Pain of Glory, Otto described near-death experiences from medical procedures, including fighting off three life-threatening infections due to complications from his artificial joints.
 During one six-month stretch, he was without a right knee joint because he had to wait for an infection to heal before another artificial knee could be implanted.
 Otto eventually had to have his right leg amputated on August 1, 2007.
-Despite his maladies, Otto says he has no regrets and wouldn't change a thing even if given the opportunity to do it over again.
-He discussed his sports injuries as well as the concussions issue in a 2013 Frontline interview for "League of Denial: The NFL's Concussion Crisis".
+Despite his maladies, Otto said he had no regrets and would not have changed a thing even if given the opportunity to do it over again.
+He discussed his sports injuries as well as the concussions issue in a 2013 Frontline interview for "League of Denial: The NFL's Concussion Crisis" and the 1985 documentary "Disposable Heroes: The Other Side of Football", directed by Bill Couturié.

-Personal life
+Personal life and death

+After his career, Otto worked for the Raiders during two periods, and then made a "small fortune" from Burger King franchises, liquor stores, a walnut orchard, and real estate in the Oakland area.

-Otto was also the subject of 'The Jim Otto Suite', a series of three multimedia works by American contemporary artist Matthew Barney which served as a precursor to The Cremaster Cycle.
+Otto was also the subject of The Jim Otto Suite, a series of three multimedia works by American contemporary artist Matthew Barney, which served as a precursor to The Cremaster Cycle.